sanskar024/talent-acquisition-agent/README.md

-# TalentFlow AI — Autonomous Multi-Agent Talent Acquisition System
+# TalentOrch_Agentlow AI — Autonomous Multi-Agent Talent Acquisition System

 An autonomous, multi-agent recruitment platform that automates the full hiring pipeline — from resume screening to hiring decisions — using coordinated LLM